1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 11.7.
 M.I.
 Publishing will under no circumstances be liable in any way for any injury and/or harm of any type whatsoever, arising from the use of any of the products or services.
 For Teaching Licences or College Licences, in all cases the licencee is liable instead of M.I.
 Publishing.

 11.9.
 M.I.
 Publishing is under no circumstances to be held liable in any way for any injury and/or harm and/or damage of any type whatsoever, arising from the use of the website and/or any access made to the website, or through clicking any links published on the website.
 If you use the website you agree that it is at your own risk.
 Every reasonable effort has been taken to make sure the website is safe to use.
 M.I.
-Publishing is not responsible for the content of external links.
+Publishing is not responsible in any way nor liable in any way for the content of external links.

 11.10.
 In relation to any orders not coming in through the website, but instead coming in by mail, email or telephone: until such time as the payments are processed, the card data will be stored securely, but in any circumstances you agree that M.I.
 Publishing will not bear any liability for any loss that may occur to you for any reason for example through stolen mail, robbery or break-in, website security breach, or any other breach.
 Such customers who are not ordering via the website are advised, where possible, to send in your orders by email or registered post, not normal post, to the address(es)/email provided, and making contact by telephone (BUSINESS MOBILE 086-4061111) to inform that the order is coming.